angrybacon/doomsday-wiki/markdown/partials/welcome.md

 Although it adopts the current usage of Thassa's Oracle these decks tend to also have access to secondary Storm plans using cards like Burning Wish, Echo of Eons and Tendrils of Agony.
-They also prefer proactive protection such as Duress over being able to run reactive counter magic.
+They also prefer proactive protection such as Duress over being able to run reactive countermagic.

 **DDEFT** (Doomsday Experimental Frenzy Tendrils) is now an outdated style.
 This was the main variant available post Gitaxian Probe ban and pre-printing of